Hewad TV: Hewad Radio (88 FM)

-Hewad Radio is the first independent radio channel in the southern region which was established 13 years ago under the name of “Aghan Azada Radio” in Kandahar province.
+Hewad Radio is the first independent radio channel in the southern region, which was established 13 years ago under the name of "Aghan Azada Radio" in Kandahar province.

 The radio is now a part of Hewad Group.
-It broadcasts several programs 24/7 which are concurrently reachable in all over the world through the internet (hewadradio.myl2mr.com) these days.

-The well-organized management; skilled broadcasting and technical staff; and efficient transmitter, has allowed Hewad Radio to broadcast 35 various religious, political, social, literary, entertaining, informational and sports-related programs in all 17 districts of Kandahar province.

-Furthermore, Hewad Radio as a crucial part of Hewad Group, substantially serves to convey your advertisements and reports to the people through its publication and also accepts the sponsorships of yours.
-Meanwhile, as Hewad TV, it also offers 20% discount in all advertisements.

-It's to be mentioned that Hewad Radio was announced having the ample listeners than any other Radio after credible research was conducted in Kandahar province last year.

 Hewad Production

 Hewad production is another significant part of Hewad Group which was set up after employing experienced male and female staff in 2014.

 Besides providing various video broadcasting programs and debates for Hewad TV, Hewad Production standardly carries on the responsibilities of dubbing the Hollywood and Bollywood movies, creating commercial ads by using the latest graphics programs, recording and editing the conferences, meetings, gatherings, presentations and workshops held by public authorities and private sectors and help Hewad Radio in case of audio services.